MiuMiuMiuMiuMiu/holiday/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
-* Many thanks to the documents of each libarary I used
+* Many thanks to the documentation of each libarary I used
 * Thank you stackoverflow